College of Professional Studies and Social Sciences

 Full Admission - Applicants are eligible for full admission to the graduate program if they either have a GPA of 3.0 or higher, or a score on the MAT or GRE of at least the 35th percentile.

 Conditional Admission - Applicants who have a GPA of less than 3.0 and an MAT or GRE score below the 35th percentile may be conditionally accepted to the program and restricted to taking a maximum of six (6) OM credits.
 At the completion of the first six (6) credits their file will be reviewed and if their GPA is less than 3.0 they will not be able to continue in the program and will be dismissed.

 Please see the Graduate Program Standing and Graduation Requirements for Graduate Students sections of the catalog (in the "Policies and Procedures" section under Graduate Academics at Misericordia University).

 The program consists of 36 credits of study that can be completed on a part-time basis.
 Students must complete a core curriculum of 24 credits and a specialization area of 12 credits.

 Core Courses (24 Credits)

-The program offers an opportunity for students to concentrate their elective courses in one of four areas of special interest: human resource management, information technology management, management, or not-for-profit management.
+The program offers an opportunity for students to concentrate their elective courses in one of five areas of special interest: human resource management, information technology management, management, not-for-profit management, or healthcare management.